-U.S. Steel faces murky future after proposed takeover by Nippon Steel is blocked
+U.S. Steel faces murky future after Biden blocks proposed takeover by Nippon Steel

 "It's clear from U.S. Steel's recent financial performance that it can easily remain a strong and resilient company.
 We now call on U.S. Steel's board of directors to take the necessary steps to allow it to further flourish and remain profitable," the union said in a statement.

-Anticompetitive concerns
+Antitrust concerns

 Even if another domestic rival like Nucor Corporation or Cleveland-Cliffs were to be interested in acquiring some or all of U.S. Steel, anticompetitive concerns could quash those aspirations.